A bunch of years ago I saw a special story on CBS's Sunday Morning. I placed going there on my bucket list.

 Leaving El Golfo we headed out on our own.
 This was after much consulting with others who travel this regularly.
 Our venture was 100 miles through the desert and some intense sand dunes.
 It was very beautiful.

 Arrived at the Reef RV Park just in time for spring break.
 The park filled up on the week end with many young families and many ATVs.
 Much activity is to be had.
 One takes their life in their hands if they try ride a golf cart to town 6 miles.
 We saw no less than 15 police walking on the road ( in one place) stopping the ATVs and having them checked for safety for one reason or the next.

-This cute area just beyond the RV Park has many very interesting homes.
+This cute area, just beyond the RV Park has many very interesting homes.

-Took the golf cart into town today and saw mass quantities of fishing boats at the pier.
+We took the golf cart into town today and saw mass quantities of fishing boats at the pier.

 This osprey flying here, is feeding it's family in a nest by our RV.